AWS Case Study: SEGA

 The team is migrating all public websites away from co-located servers onto cloud-based systems.
-Wright says, "Our web servers are scaled Amazon Elastic Compute Cloud [Amazon EC2] clusters, and web content is accessed from pairs of high-availability Amazon EC2 networked file servers.
-Images and other static files are published to Amazon Simple Storage Service [Amazon S3] buckets and video content is served via Amazon CloudFront to a global audience."
+Wright says, "Our web servers are scaled Amazon Elastic Compute Cloud (Amazon EC2) clusters, and web content is accessed from pairs of high-availability Amazon EC2 networked file servers.
+Images and other static files are published to Amazon Simple Storage Service (Amazon S3) buckets and video content is served via Amazon CloudFront to a global audience."

 In addition, the team uses Amazon Relational Database Service (Amazon RDS) databases to store forum threads, site content, and project configuration data.
 They use the high availability Multi-AZ database deployment to handle live game metadata and user-generated content.
 This adds enterprise-grade fault tolerance for protecting their customer data.
 By managing time-consuming database administration tasks, Amazon RDS allows SEGA to focus on business critical applications.

-The following diagram provides an overview of the team's webserver architecture:
+Figure 1 provides an overview of the team's webserver architecture:

-As the team's build process is being continually refined, they are moving from simple build scripts toward Amazon CloudFormation templates.
+As the team's build process is being continually refined, they are moving from simple build scripts toward AWS CloudFormation templates.
 Wright describes the current configuration: "Our web servers self build on startup from a base AMI using Puppet and Amazon EC2 metadata to determine the project and build modules.
 Content publishing and synchronization are done using PHP and tools such as s3sync."